knowsuchagency/airflow-cdk/README.md

 pushing changes to your codebase i.e. dags and actual infrastructure deployments.

 We just have to be careful not to deploy while we have some long-running worker task we don't want to interrupt since fargate will replace those worker instances with new ones running our updated code.
+Now there's basically no distinction.

 ## Notes